skotevski/RPS-Tournament/README.md

 ## How to use the Application
 *Note This only works on one machine, because all clients are connecting to the same IP address (localhost)*
 - First run Server.java
-- Once you have your server running, you are going to want to run an instance of Client
+- Once you have your server running, you are going to have to run an instance of Client
 - Then run another instance of Client
 - You will get a message on both instances of Client, prompting you to enter a choice of either R, P, or S to play.
 - After the game ends, both Clients are disconnected, and will provide an output of the winner.